This article covers:

 State law does not require employers to pay overtime to employees for working on a holiday, weekend, or through the night.
 Additional pay in these scenarios can be negotiated with collective bargaining agreements.

-Learn more about New York Salaried Employees Laws and New York Overtime Laws.
+Learn more about New York Salaried Employees Laws.

 New York Break Laws